core-wg/resource-directory/draft-ietf-core-resource-directory.md

 to discover resources (machines --- endpoints) capable of providing required information at a given time or acting on instructions from the end users.

-In a typical scenario, during a boot-up procedure (and periodically afterwards), the machines (endpoints) register with a Resource Directory (for example EPs installed on vehicles enabling tracking of their position for fleet management purposes and monitoring environment parameters) hosted by the mobile operator or somewhere else in the network, periodically a description of its own capabilities.
+Imagine a scenario where endpoints installed on vehicles enable tracking of the position of these vehicles for fleet management purposes and allow monitoring of environment parameters.
+During the boot-up process endpoints register with a Resource Directory, which is hosted by the mobile operator or somewhere in the cloud.
+Periodically, these endpoints update their registration and may modify resources they offer.

-Due to the usual network configuration of mobile networks, the EPs attached to the mobile network may not always be efficiently reachable.
-Therefore, a remote server is usually used to provide proxy access to the EPs.
-The address of each (proxy) endpoint on this server is included in the resource description stored in the RD.
-The users, for example mobile applications for environment monitoring, contact the RD, look up the endpoints capable of providing information about the environment using appropriate set of link parameters, obtain information on how to contact them (URLs of the proxy server) and then initiate interaction to obtain information that is finally processed, displayed on the screen and usually stored in a database.
+When endpoints are not always connected, for example because they enter a sleep mode, a remote server is usually used to provide proxy access to the endpoints.
+Mobile apps or web applications for environment monitoring contact the RD, look up the endpoints capable of providing information about the environment using appropriate set of link parameters, obtain information on how to contact them (URLs of the proxy server) and then initiate interaction to obtain information that is finally processed, displayed on the screen and usually stored in a database.
 Similarly, fleet management systems provide the appropriate link parameters to the RD to look up for EPs deployed on the vehicles the application is responsible for.